 - Some classes will be held on campus, and some will be online.

-- Many of the face-to-face classes will be hybrid (a mix of online and in-person), and with the new 3' distancing guidelines, more classes will be able to be held in person.
+- Many of the face-to-face classes will be hybrid (a mix of online and in-person), and with 3' distancing recommendations, more classes will be held in person.

 Business, IT, and Education

-- The business, IT, and education classes will be mostly hybrid.
+- The business, IT, and education classes will be hybrid but mostly held face-to-face.

 - If there are multiple sections of a class, you can expect at least one of them to be fully online.